nrfconnect/sdk-nrf/doc/nrf/drivers/nrf700x.rst

 Design overview
 ***************

-The nRF700X Wi-Fi driver follows an OS agnostic design, and the driver is implemented into OS agnostic and OS (Zephyr) specific implementation files.
+The nRF700X Wi-Fi driver follows an OS agnostic design, and the driver implementation is split into OS agnostic and OS (Zephyr) specific code.
-The OS agnostic files are located in the :file:`drivers/wifi/nrf700x/osal/` folder and the OS specific files are located in the :file:`drivers/wifi/nrf700x/zephyr/` folder.
+The OS agnostic code is located in the :file:`drivers/wifi/nrf700x/osal/` folder and the OS specific code is located in the :file:`drivers/wifi/nrf700x/zephyr/` folder.

 The driver supports two modes of operations: